kyma-incubator/compass/docs/architecture/provisioning-custom-configuration.md

 ### Example

-The example mutation shows how to configure Minio with Azure Blob Storage Gateway mode, using the overrides mechanism:
+The example mutation shows how to configure Minio with Azure Blob Storage Gateway mode, using the proposed mechanism:

 ```
 mutation {